 We are subject to Section 203 of the DGCL, an anti-takeover statute.
 In general, Section 203 of the DGCL prohibits a publicly held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years following the time the person became an interested stockholder, unless the business combination or the acquisition of shares that resulted in a stockholder becoming an interested stockholder is approved in a prescribed manner.
 Generally, a "business combination" includes a merger, asset or stock sale, or other transaction resulting in a financial benefit to the interested stockholder.
 Generally, an "interested stockholder" is a person who, together with affiliates and associates, owns (or within three years prior to the determination of interested stockholder status did own) 15% or more of a corporation's voting stock.
 The existence of this provision would be expected to have an anti-takeover effect with respect to transactions not approved in advance by our board of directors, including discouraging attempts that might result in a premium over the market price for the shares of common stock held by our stockholders.
-In addition, our certificate of incorporation provides that any business combination involving any stockholder who, together with affiliates and associates, owns 5% or more of our outstanding common stock, must be approved by affirmative vote of the holders of not less than 80% of the total voting power of all outstanding shares of stock, provided, however, that the foregoing shall not apply to any business combination which was approved by resolution of our Board of Directors prior to the acquisition of the ownership or control of ten (10%) percent of our outstanding shares by such related party, nor shall it apply to any business combination between Cohu and another corporation, fifty (50%) percent or more of the voting stock of which is owned by Cohu, and none of which is sockholding.
+In addition, our certificate of incorporation provides that any business combination involving any stockholder who, together with affiliates and associates, owns 5% or more of our outstanding common stock, must be approved by affirmative vote of the holders of not less than 80% of the total voting power of all outstanding shares of stock, provided, however, that the foregoing shall not apply to any business combination which was approved by resolution of our Board of Directors prior to the acquisition of the ownership or control of ten (10%) percent of our outstanding shares by such related party, nor shall it apply to any business combination between Cohu and another corporation, fifty (50%) percent or more of the voting stock of which is owned by Cohu, and none of which is owned or controlled by a related party, provided that each Cohu stockholder receives the same type of consideration in such transaction in proportion to his stockholding.